| A community

 democracy and stability because it helps to divide power and prevent any

 one group or class having exclusive influence.
+The continuous

 bargaining between this group and other interest groups e.g. Gay and